-You know I love to use the 8 oz canning jars for drinks when hosting casual parties, right?
-Well here are 4 ways to top your jars so you don’t have to worry about the critters getting inside.
-Plus, they just plain look cute!
+You know I love to use canning jars to serve beverages in when hosting casual parties, right?
+Well here are 4 ways to top your jars for drinks so they stay bug-free while sipping.
+One of the main concerns here in the South is bugs and keeping them at bay, especially from our drinks!
+You don’t have to worry about the critters getting inside when you use one of these ‘tricks’ plus they just plain look cute!

 - PAPER – One of the simplest toppers for your canning jars is scrapbook paper, and with the variety of colors and patterns out there you can match any party you host.
-All you do is trace the circle from the lid incert onto the back of the paper, cut it out, and use a hole punch to create a hole for the straw to go through.
+All you do is trace the circle from the lid insert onto the back of the paper, cut it out, and use a hole punch to create a hole for the straw to go through.
 Easy Peasy!
+See how this looks in my summer cookout.

 - FABRIC – Using fabric is another way to top your canning jars and can lend a home-spun feel to the decor.
 Just as with the scrapbook paper option, there’s an unlimited variety of patterns to use.
 Start by cutting out a square of fabric using pinking shears.
 Make sure it’s big enough to cover the mouth of the jar plus extra to hang over the sides.
 Next, cut a small “x” for the straw to fit through, lay it on top of the jar, and tie it down with ribbon or twine.
 Alternately you can just use the threaded part of the lid to secure the fabric.

 - CUTOUT LIDS – No DIY here but still just as cute, these cutout lid toppers are perfect for any party.
 You can find them online, or Hobby Lobby or other craft stores.
-They have a hole built right in for the straw too!
+They have a hole built right into the center for the straw too!
+See how these look in my backyard graduation party.